SERVIR-Amazonia/suriname-training/mangrove-mapping/03_Classification.md

 print('User Accuracy: ',userAccuracy);
 ```

-We can see that mangroves were mapped with a producer accuracy of 74% and an user accuracy of 89%.
+We can see that mangroves were mapped with a producer accuracy of 74% and user accuracy of 89%.

 <p align="center">
 <img src="../images/mangrove/T5_3_09.png" vspace="10" width="500">